ddnexus/pagy/docs/guides/how-to.md

 ==- Override pagy methods

-- Identify its path in the repository (e.g., 'pagy/...').
+- Identify its path in the gem `lib` dir (e.g., 'pagy/...').
 - Note the name of the module where it is defined (e.g., `Pagy::...`).

 If you need assistance, ask in the [Q&A discussions](https://github.com/ddnexus/pagy/discussions/categories/q-a).

-Copy and paste the original method in the [Pagy Initializer](../toolbox/configurators.md)
+Copy and paste the original method in the [Pagy Initializer](../resources/initializer/)

 ```ruby pagy.rb (initializer)
 require 'pagy/...' # path to the overridden method file